sidlatau/neotest-dart/README.md

 For usage of `Neotest` plugin please refer to [Neotest usage section](https://github.com/nvim-neotest/neotest#usage)

 When `use_lsp` is set, plugin attaches to `dartls` server and listens for outline changes.
-LSP outline handles more complex test names, that requires some transformation.
-Example of the test, that does not work with TreeSitter only and works when `use_lsp` setting enabled:
+LSP outline handles more complex test names.
+Example of the test, that does not work with TreeSitter, but works when `use_lsp` setting is enabled:

 ```dart
   testWidgets('a' 'b', (tester) async {